How to Convert Views to PDFs in ASP.NET MVC with C#

 Install-Package IronPdf.Extensions.Mvc.Framework

-• Create a new C# class file named "Person."
-This class will serve as a model to represent individual data.
-Use the following placeholder for guidance:
+- Create a new C# class file named "Person."
+This class serves as a model to represent individual data.
+Use the following code:

 {